-The majority (>90%) arises from the sigmoid colon 1,3, but it can occur in any part of the colon.
+The majority (>90%) arise from the sigmoid colon 1,3, but it can occur in any part of the colon.

 They are thought to arise either from:

-- gas forming organisms present in already formed pseudo-diverticulae produce gas, which progressively distends the diverticulum 4.
+- gas-forming organisms present in an already formed pseudodiverticulum produce gas, which progressively distends the diverticulum 4.

 Treatment and prognosis

 The definitive treatment for a giant diverticulum is surgery 2.

 - 1. Custer TJ, Blevins DV, Vara TM.
 Giant colonic diverticulum: a rare manifestation of a common disease.
 J. Gastrointest.
 Surg.
 2000;3 (5): 543-8.
 Pubmed citation

 - 2. Thomas S, Peel RL, Evans LE et-al. Best cases from the AFIP: Giant colonic diverticulum.
 Radiographics.
 2006;26 (6): 1869-72. doi:10.1148/rg.266065019 - Pubmed citation

 - 3. McQuade KL, Foreman ML.
 Giant colonic diverticulum.
 Proc (Bayl Univ Med Cent).
 2011;21 (1): 25-6.
 Free text at pubmed - Pubmed citation

 - 4. Kempczinski RF, Ferrucci JT.
 Giant Sigmoid Diverticula: A Review.
 Annals of Surgery.
 1974;180(6):864-867. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1343811/